insen/blog/_posts/2018-04-12-Hello-SARG.md

 Because indexes are key to fast and efficient RDBMS queries and stored procedures. <small> *Note:* At this point, if you are not interested in fast and efficient database queries, you can now go read something else.
 For the rest however, hopefully this will help.</small>

 Databases have **Index**es.
 In fact so important and ubiquitous are database indexes that RDBMSs create all manner of indexes automatically for you.
 Primary Keys, Foreign Keys, Unique contraints - all are indexes created silently behind the scenes in any respectable database.
-However, indexes are no good if you query cannot take advantage of them.
+However, indexes are no good if your query cannot take advantage of them.
 That is where SARGability comes in.

 _*IMPORTANT NOTE - A non sargable query will not use your indexes.*_

-Instead it will fall back to  index scans/table scans (indexed and non-indexed tables respectively) instead of index seeks, and it will do so all of the time, destroying the entire purpose of indexes and our goal of fast efficient queries.
+Instead it will fall back to  index scans and table scans, for indexed and non-indexed tables respectively, instead of index seeks, and it will do so all of the time, destroying the entire purpose of indexes and our goal of fast efficient queries.

 To understand why this happens, we will look at a simple but oft-repeated SQL need.
 Consider a table called Customer with an primary key fields - **Id**, and a **LastName** varchar column with an index on it. _We need to retrieve Customers whose last name is Smith_.